 All Documents posted on this site are for informational use only.
 If you make ANY modifications to your Weapons based on this site, you do at your own risk!
 If done incorrectly, you can render you weapon unsafe and / or unusable.

-I think School of the American Rifle started the 2 quarter spacing from the AR15 gas key and the receiver extension.
 I can not find an exact minimum spacing in the Army TM 9-1005-249-23&P Nov 2008.
-It makes too much sense for it not to be in there.
-If someone knows let me know and I will put it in the references.
+If someone finds it let me know and I will put it in the references.

 Stops to help hold it: